ward/run/_posts/2021-08-22-openingsmeeting-mechelen-5000m.md

 was not going to catch him.
 I correctly assumed at the time that he knew exactly what he was doing.

+{% include image.html domain=site.baseurl url='/assets/img/202108-mechelen/20210822_101914_3_laps_togo.jpg' description='Jonas with a sizable gap and three laps to go.' %}

 I figured all I could do now was to keep the pace honest, see if I could still PR, and try to hold on to second place.
 After the little surge to try to hold on to Jonas, I had a small lead on Dieter.
 Of course, once I realised Jonas was gone, I slowed down a little as compensation for going a little faster.
+I say compensation cause it sounds nicer than saying I overdid it a little.
 With two laps to go, Dieter was right on my tail.
 I was not going to ask him to take over again and figured I would just lead till the line, hoping he would not outkick me.